pgminin/tello-vision-telemetry-lab/README.md

 ### vx, vy, vz
 Velocities from the IMU (decimeter/s).

-X is drone initial forward direction, Y is drone initial right direction, Z is drone down direction.
+X is drone's initial forward direction, Y is drone's initial right direction, Z is drone's down direction.

 ### tof
-Drone heigth from the Time Of Flight sensor (cm).
+Drone height from the Time Of Flight sensor (cm).

 ### batt
 Drone battery level (%).